-Complete research paper downloads form the 141st AES International Convention in Los Angeles are now posted in the AES E-Library – available to all all AES Members as part of their full E-Library access member benefit.
+Complete research paper downloads from the 141st AES International Convention in Los Angeles are now posted in the AES E-Library – available to all all AES Members as part of their full E-Library access member benefit.
 Check out many of the great topics presented at the AES Los Angeles Convention at http://www.aes.org/e-lib/

 Posted: Friday, September 23, 2016